static-frame/static-frame/doc/source/articles/nptyping.md

     ) -> np.ndarray: ...
 ```

-These type annotations lack sufficient detail.
-Much better would be to narrowly define the shape and type expectations.
-For example, specifying argument shape and type expectations permits static analyis or runtime-validation to catch errors, such as passing a two-dimensional array when a one-dimensional array is expected.
-Deep type annotations make arguemnts expectations unambiguous:
+Such type annotations are insufficient: most interfaces have strong expectations of the shape or `dtype` of passed arrays.
+Most code wil fail if a three-dimensional array is passed where a one dimensional array is expected, or an array of dates is passed where an array of floats is expected.

+Taking full advantage of the generic `np.ndarray`, such issues can now be found in static analysis with type checkers like `mypy` and `pyright`.
+For example, the same interfaces as above can be made far more explicit by specifying shape and `dtype` for type parameters.

 ```python
 import numpy as np